At the last family dinner there was a big blow up.

 And Ann was right.
 While Ann is waiting for a response to her email, her mother was calling the rest of the family to talk about Ann and using Ann for the family scapegoat.
 That’s when some of Ann’s siblings began to turn into flying monkeys.
 They started calling Ann to warn her to make peace with Mom.
 While most of Ann’s family was caught up in the narc’s drama, Ann’s sister Lucy stayed out of the picture.

-Lucy hates family dinners, but she wants to stay in relationship with her nieces and nephews and other siblings.
-The difference between Lucy and Dale is that Lucy knows her mother is a malignant narcissist so she refuses to give her any power.
-While Dale is writing his heart out to someone who doesn’t care enough to respond, Lucy will go Gray Rock, because she knows Gray Rock always beats paper when you’re dealing with a Narc.
+Lucy hates family dinners because of her mother’s crazy-making, but she wants to stay in relationship with her nieces and nephews and other siblings.
+The difference between Lucy and Ann is Lucy knows her mother is a malignant narcissist so she refuses to give her any power.
+While Ann was writing her heart out to their mother who doesn’t care enough to respond, Lucy went Gray Rock, because she knows Gray Rock will always beat paper when you’re dealing with a Narc.

 So what is Gray Rock and how do you know when to do it?

 For starters, let’s realize what Gray Rock is NOT:

 Gray Rock is not a personality type—but it’s used when dealing with a personality disordered person.

 Gray Rock is not a lifestyle—it’s a survival strategy for a day or weekend.

 Gray Rock is not a form of manipulation—it’s a way to avoid being manipulated.